-As of the date of this filing, we are in the pre-development period for potential new developments, including a site in Nashville, TN.
+As of the date of the filing of this report, we are in the pre-development period for other potential new developments.
 We may also use a joint venture arrangement to develop other potential sites.
 However, there can be no assurance that these potential future projects will ultimately be developed.